-Behaviors have more influence on productivity than any technology tool I’ve encountered.
+Behaviours have more influence on productivity than any technology tool I’ve encountered.
 Ultimately, it is the people who use, implement and support the tools.
-When they don’t feel motivated or believe in the tool, they will sabotage or misuse it.
+When they lack motivation or don’t believe in the tool, they will often sabotage or misuse it.

-The best systems and tools in the world are as good as the data that goes into it.
+The best systems and tools in the world are as good as the data that goes into them.
 It’s the behaviours, not the tools, that make a tool or process productive or not.

-Behaviours either support or impede people to produce more with fewer resources.
+Behaviours either support or impede people from producing more with fewer resources.
 Behaviours that encourage productivity improvements include respect, trust, compassion, forgiveness, and Transparency.
-They build an engaged and motivated workforce, who will do whatever it takes to overcome obstacles and eliminate bottlenecks.
+They build an engaged and motivated workforce that is willing to do whatever it takes to overcome obstacles and eliminate bottlenecks.
 A motivated and engaged team can do anything.
 They will go the extra mile to make miracles happen.

-Compared to the best technology in the world, motivation as a productivity tool by far outperforms technology of any kind.
+Compared to the best technology in the world, motivation as a productivity tool outperforms technology of any kind by a considerable margin.
 After all, it is people who build technology.
 Motivated teams build high-quality technology.
 Demotivated teams build in errors, get the requirements wrong and solve the wrong problems.
 They experience the impact of fear on productivity.

 Many behaviours demotivate and impact productivity.
 The biggest impediment by far impacting productivity and motivation is fear.
-When people feel unsafe, it is impossible to perform at optimum levels of performance.
-Where in a motivated space energy is focused on problem-solving and creativity, in a fear-driven environment energy is spent on defending and protecting yourself.
+When people feel unsafe, they can’t perform at their optimum levels.
+In a motivated space, energy is focused on problem-solving and creativity; in a fear-driven environment, energy is spent on defending and protecting oneself.

 Some of the reasons not to manage by control and fear include: